 Petty: The Biography — Warren Zanes

 Like many of my age, I was bummed when Tom Petty passed away in early October.
 This bio is written by Warren Zanes of the Boston band the Del Fuegos, and the writing keeps you rolling along, making the book a fun read.
 There’s a bit of mythologizing and plenty of things get glossed over, but that’s to be expected, I guess, given it’s a paean to the author’s hero AND there’s a lot of material to cover.
 The book is also a bit heavy on cliche in places (particularly the conclusion) which was simply disappointing.
 Still, TP was a major player in my formative years and I’m grateful for having learned more about an artist who, as successful as Petty was, was still better and more influential than I think most music fans realize.
-(And Zanes’ astute assertions late in the book about how influential rock bands are a thing of the past was sad and sobering.)
+(And Zanes’ astute assertions late in the book that influential rock bands are a thing of the past was sad and sobering.)

 Wanderer — Sterling Hayden